bradygaster/AspireTodo/README.md

   app.MapGet("/todos", () => todoItems);
   ```

-* Rename the `Web` project's `WeatherApuiClient.cs`, to `TodoApiClient.cs`, and change the code in the file to be this code:
+* Rename the `Web` project's `WeatherApiClient.cs`, to `TodoApiClient.cs`, and change the code in the file to be this code:

   ```csharp
   namespace AspireTodo.Web;